pemazzon/CAPRIUserGuide/docs/UsingSLURM.rst

 Here 129744 is the JOBID.
 This number can be used to check for the job progress, to remove it from the execution queue or for other operations.
-You can read the sbatch documentation using ``man sbatch`` from the frontend node or visiting the relative `web page <https://slurm.schedmd.com/sbatch.html>`_
+You can read the sbatch documentation using ``man sbatch`` from the frontend node or visiting the `sbatch web page <https://slurm.schedmd.com/sbatch.html>`_

 Options specified inside the job file (after the ``#SBATCH`` directives) can be overridden or modified on the command line, e.g.: